Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.

-This page uses the <b>JMS JS Client API for Lightstreamer</b> on top of [JavaScript Client API for Lightstreamer](http://www.lightstreamer.com/docs/client_javascript_uni_api/index.html) to handle the communications with Lightstreamer Server.
+This page uses the <b>Lightstreamer JMS Extender JavaScript Client API</b> to handle communications with JMS Extender.

 Check out the sources for further explanations.